Lance Armstrong settles $100M lawsuit with US government - Philly

 The deal announced Thursday came as the two sides prepared for a trial that was scheduled to start May 7 in Washington.
-Armstrong's former U.S. Postal Service teammate Floyd Landis filed the original lawsuit in 2010 and is eligible for up to 25 percent of the settlement.
+Armstrong's former U.S. Postal Service teammate Floyd Landis filed the original lawsuit in 2010 and is eligible for up to 25 percent of the settlement along with attorney fees paid by Armstrong.

-Seeking millions spent sponsoring Armstrong's powerhouse teams, the government joined the lawsuit against Armstrong in 2013 after his televised confession to using steroids and other performance-enhancing drugs and methods.
+Seeking millions it spent sponsoring Armstrong's powerhouse teams, the government joined the lawsuit against Armstrong in 2013 after his televised confession to Oprah Winfrey to using steroids and other performance-enhancing drugs and methods.
 Armstrong had already retired, but the confession shattered the legacy of one of the most popular sports figures in the world.

 In a statement to The Associated Press, Armstrong said he's happy to have "made peace with the Postal Service."